JasonOstroski/PerformHot2023CloudInfraLabGuide/content/08_k8s_events_and_logs/04_k8s_logs_charting_logs/index.md

 ### Exercise Steps

-1. Navigate to the Logs & Events Viewer​
+1. Navigate to the Logs & Events Viewer
 2. Filter by event.type: log
 ```bash
 event.type: log
 ```
-3. Click into an log entry to see what attributes are captured​
+3. Click into an log entry to see what attributes are captured
 4. Add a filter for our namespace
 ```bash
 k8s.namespace.name: NAMESPACE_NAME